 Ovech Fortress History

-During the Byzantine period, it is believed that Provadia was founded as a Byzantine fortress against invasions from the north.
+It is believed that Provadia was founded as a Byzantine fortress against invasions from the north during the Byzantine period.
 It got the name Provaton, meaning “Sheep Fortress” in Greek.
 The Bulgarians of Asparuh adopted this name, and in all Bulgarian documents, the fortress is referred to as Ovech.
 Initially, it served a primarily defensive purpose but quickly became a significant administrative and military center with a permanent population.
 After the Bulgarians adopted Christianity, the fortress served as an episcopal residence.

 Even though there is no definite evidence, Ovech likely existed during the First Bulgarian Kingdom.
 There are two inscriptions of Khan Omurtag regarding his campaigns against the Franks and Magyars, where the mentioned military leaders died.